-The format of the references in the bibliography corresponds to the style of the Society for American Archaeology.
+The format of the references in the bibliography corresponds to the style of the Society for American Archaeology (https://documents.saa.org/container/docs/default-source/doc-publications/style-guide/saa-style-guide_updated-july-2018c5062f7e55154959ab57564384bda7de.pdf).
 The data to be included vary according to the type of publication, but, in any case, information on the name of the author(s), title and year of publication is required.
-See the bibliography below for some examples of the most recurrent types of publications, including monographs (Anderson 1983), reprints (Acosta 1952 [1590]), contributions to compilations or conference publications (Chase and Chase 1995), journal articles (Forné et al. 2011), doctoral theses (Kozelsky 2005), as well as online sources (Armijo 2024).
+See the bibliography below for some examples of the most recurrent types of publications, including monographs (Anderson 1983), which may also be part of a series (Bryant 2008), reprints (Acosta 1952 [1590]), contributions to compilations or conference publications (Chase and Chase 1995), journal articles (Forné et al. 2011), doctoral theses (Kozelsky 2005), as well as online sources (Gruppe OXIS s.d.).